aetheric-oss/se-services/docs/conops.md

 Scenario | Description
 ---- | ----
 Private Charter | Clients<sup>*</sup> can register a flight plan directly with the Arrow PSU.
 Clients submit a flight plan specifying an aircraft, the departure vertiport, the arrival vertiport, the flight manifest, and the planned departure date and time.
 Rideshare | Clients request flights through a software API, website, or mobile app. `svc-rideshare` handles the customer interaction, and forwards the request to the PSU domain.
-In this case, a client only provide a departure time, departure vertiport, and destination vertiport.
+In this case, a client only provides a departure time, a departure vertiport, and a destination vertiport.
-Cargo | In the envisioned rideshare system, clients may request flights through a software API, website, or mobile app.
-The flight request is handled by the PSU domain of the Services ecosystem.
-In this case, clients provide a departure time, departure vertiport, destination vertiport, and the approximate weight of cargo.
+Cargo | Clients may request flights through a software API, website, or mobile app.
+Customer interaction is handled by `svc-cargo`, with confirmed flight requests forwarded the PSU domain of the Services ecosystem.
+Cargo clients provide a departure time, a departure vertiport, a destination vertiport, and the approximate weight of the cargo to be shipped.
 They may also specify if the trip will be recurring for planned deliveries.

 <sup>*</sup> Clients include individuals, companies, and automated processes